-We have a very strong speaker lineup this year.
-Mr. Dale Dougherty, Founder and Executive Chairman of Maker Media Inc, has accepted our invitation.
-If you don’t know Maker Media, you may have joined or heard the Maker Faire which Mr. Dougherty created 11 years ago.
-It is amazing to see how they grow the Maker Faire to a worldwide event in such a short time.
+Our first speaker is Mr. Dale Dougherty, founder and executive chairman of Maker Media Inc. If you do not know Maker Media, you may have joined or heard about the Maker Faire which Mr. Dougherty created 11 years ago.
+It is amazing to see how the Maker Faire became a worldwide event in such a short time.

 Zach Supalla is the founder and CEO of Particle.
 He will share with us how a maker can bring a prototype to manufacture.
 Particle is a startup company in San Francisco focusing on providing connection solutions for IoT applications.